mah-sam/zotero-ai-note-taker/README.md

 1.  **Right-Click a Collection:** In the left-hand pane, right-click on any collection or sub-collection.
 2.  **Select "Get Full Summary":** Choose this option from the context menu.
 3.  **Monitor Progress:** The log will show the application fetching data for all papers in the selected collection and its children.
 4.  **Save the File:** Once complete, a "Save As..." dialog will appear.
 Choose a location and name for your summary text file.
-The file will contain the BibLaTeX citation and AI summary for every paper in the collection hierarchy.
+The file will contain the BibLaTeX citation and the AI summary (if available) for every paper in the collection hierarchy.

+---

+## Crafting an Effective System Prompt

+The quality of your AI-generated notes depends entirely on the quality of your system prompt.
+A generic prompt will yield generic summaries.
+A specific, context-aware prompt will produce notes that are directly useful for your own work.

+Go to **File -> Settings...** to edit the prompt.
+Here are some best practices:

+### 1. Define the AI's Role and Goal
+Start by telling the AI who it is and what its primary objective is.
+> **Good Example:** "You are an expert Research Assistant.
+Your task is to analyze the provided research paper and generate structured notes that will be used to write the literature review for my project."

+### 2. Provide Your Project's Context (Crucial)
+This is the most important part.
+The AI needs to understand *your* project to know what information is relevant in the papers it reads.
+Include:
+- **Your Project Title:** `My Project Title: "A Unified Software Framework for..."`
+- **Your Core Objective:** What problem are you solving?
+- **Key Features of Your Project:** What makes your work unique?
+- **The Gap You Fill:** What do existing solutions lack that your project provides?

+### 3. Enforce a Strict Output Format
+Tell the AI *exactly* how to structure its response.
+Using Markdown with clear headings is highly effective.
+This makes the notes consistent and easy to read.
+> **Good Example:**
+> ```markdown
+> ### 1.
+Core Contribution of the Paper
+> <!-- What problem did the authors solve? -->
+>
+> ### 2.
+Methodology & Key Technologies
+> <!-- What hardware and software did they use? -->
+>
+> ### 3. **CRITICAL ANALYSIS & RELEVANCE TO MY PROJECT**
+> <!-- This is the most important section.
+How does this paper support or contrast with my work?
+What gap that they have do I solve? -->
+>
+> ### 4.
+Key Quotes for Citation
+> <!-- Extract 1-3 direct quotes. -->
+> ```

+### 4. Ask for Critical Analysis, Not Just a Summary
+Instruct the AI to analyze the paper *through the lens of your project*.
+Ask specific questions to guide its thinking:
+- "How does this paper **support** my project's approach?"
+- "How is their methodology **different** from mine?"
+- "Does this paper highlight a **gap** that my project successfully addresses?"

+By investing time in crafting a detailed prompt, you transform the tool from a simple summarizer into a powerful, personalized research assistant.

 ---